 7. Order Management

-Shopify has order management built into the software, but you can also add on additional applications that further enhance these capabilities.
+Next on our inventory management software features list is order management.
+Shopify has this feature built into the software, but you can also add on additional applications that further enhance these capabilities.
 A comprehensive order management system helps you manage your sales effectively, staying on top of each and every element.
 There are a number of functions that are incorporated into this feature, including the following:

 - Management of all orders or sales